 - Students must attend the school whose I-20 or DS-2019 form was used to enter the US.
 For students entering the US for the first time this should also be the school that is listed on your visa.

 - If you enter the US on a Form I-20 issued by another college, but then attend TCNJ, you will need to go through a transfer process before you can begin classes.
-This process may be difficult for students, and there may be additional fees or requirements before you can transfer to TCNJ.

 International Student Orientation